 Hardware that accesses information you are currently using

 Memory speed measured in GHz.
-Memory size measured in MBs or GBs
+Memory size measured in GBs

 When you open a program, you start a process that finds the requested information on your hard drive.
 Your computer's RAM is its workspace - the place where it can open and manipulate files and store information for short periods of time for quick retrieval.
 The more RAM (or memory) your computer has, the more things it can have open at once, and the less time the processor has to spend moving things in and out of RAM as it needs them.

 Processor or CPU (central processing unit)

 Examples of trade names: Intel, Pentium, Celeron, Centrino, AMD, Athlon

 The faster the processor is, the faster the computer should run.

 The processor is the heart of your computer, and directly determines the raw speed of your system.

 The next question that is usually asked is "How much speed, memory, and storage do I need?"
 This is difficult to answer, because it depends on what you are going to be doing, and what programs you plan to use, and how long you would like the computer to be "good enough".
 As technology evolves, the programs that are written require more processing power and more workspace (RAM) and take up more storage space, so what is perfectly acceptable today will be slower in years to come.

 Almost all commercial software programs include a list of "System Requirements".
 These are the specs for CPU speed, RAM, and Hard Disk space needed to install and run the program.
 There are usually two lists, the "minimum" requirements, and the "recommended" requirements.
 As long as your system is at or above the recommended requirements for the software you need to use, you are probably fine.
 If you are only meeting the minimum requirements, then it's likely that this version of the software may not run as fast as it could, and the next version of the software may not run at all on your computer.